How are dental insurance benefits calculated?

 How they differ.

 HMO and EPO plans are “closed panel” programs.
-The dentists who provide the patients’ treatment have a negotiated agreement with the insurance company stating how much will be charged for the dental care of the plan’s members.
+The “in-network” dentists who provide the patients’ treatment have a negotiated agreement with the insurance company stating how much will be charged for the dental care of the plan’s members.

 PPOs.

-Just like explained above, a dentist who has no negotiated contract with an insurance company will simply charge their usual fee when providing a member’s dental work.
+Just like explained above, a dentist who has no negotiated contract with an insurance company (is “out-of-network”) will simply charge their usual fee when providing a member’s dental work.
 And this leaves the insurance company at risk of experiencing unexpected, high-dollar claims.

 Page references sources: